daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-68 Direct dependencies

+Reqtraq SHALL provide a command-line argument to determine whether it will check direct dependencies only or traverse all repositories (all parents and children).

+If the direct dependencies command-line argument is chosen, reqtraq MUST only traverse parent repositories but ignore children repositories.

+##### Attributes:
+- Parents:
+- Rationale: Allows to check only the necessary dependencies for validation of a single repository.
+- Verification: Test
+- Safety Impact: None

 ### completion_cmd.go

 The completion command takes advantage of the underlying cobra infrastructure to print completion